Motion

 • Add automatic sound effects — so the output feels polished without extra steps.

 • Choose from pre-built styles — minimal, tangerine, soft, and dark.
+Enterprise customers can select a Brand kit instead of one of the pre-set styles.

 Motion Graphics works especially well for structured content formats such as cards, timelines, and checklists.

-Motion Graphics in the Editor
+Example Motion Graphics

 How it works